jimken123/soda/versioned_docs/version-v0.18.0/connectors/tesseract.md

 ---
-description: Easily include Tesseract OCR in your forensic and ediscovery Sequence automation workflows.
+description: Easily include Tesseract OCR in your forensic and ediscovery Phoenix automation workflows.
 ---

 # Tesseract Connector